Frequently Asked Questions

 How can I pay?

 Payment may be made in cash, cashier check, debit or by credit card at the dental/surgery office and is due the day of service.
-A deposit of $200.00 is required before anesthesia/sedation will be scheduled, and will then be applied to your final charges.
-Prime Anesthesia Consultants will supply you with a final receipt which will include billing codes you can submit to your insurance company that may assist you in collecting reimbursement should that be possible.
-Prime Anesthesia does not guarantee nor responsible for any reimbursement from your insurance company.
+A deposit may be required before anesthesia/sedation will be scheduled (not always-the office will let you know), and will then be applied to your final charges.
+Prime Anesthesia will supply you with a final receipt which will include billing codes you can submit to your insurance company.
+We hope your insurance company medical or dental will reimburse you for these cost.
+However we can not guarantee this.

 My child has special needs or medical conditions; can you still help?

-Most children with special needs such as autism, downs syndrome, or other medical conditions can still have their dental procedure with general anesthesia or sedation done in the office depending on the degree and severity of their medical condition.
-An in-depth conversation with your nurse anesthesiologist will determine if the office or hospital is the safest and right choice for your child.
+Most children with special needs such as autism, downs syndrome, or other medical conditions can still have their dental procedure with general anesthesia or sedation.
+Ultimately, this depends on the degree and severity of their medical condition.
+An in-depth conversation with your nurse anesthesiologist will determine if the office vs hospital is best.
 If we have any concerns we will recommend the procedure being done in a hospital setting.
-While we are prepared for any situation, we are quick to recommend hospital setting if we feel that would be safest for your loved one.
+While we are prepared for any situation, we are focused on safety and will quickly recommend the hospital setting if we feel that would be safest for your loved one.

 I don’t want to feel anything… will I?

 Our goal is to keep you or your loved one safe and comfortable.
 Anesthetic medications will be used through the procedure.
-We will either utilize inhalation induction for children or place an IV in an age appropriate patient.
-The IV is typically the most painful part and this is not a big deal at all.
-Usually I describe this as a brief “pick or sting”.
-After securing the IV or inhalation induction comfort is assured.
+We will either utilize inhalation induction for children or place an IV in an age appropriate patient using various distraction techniques.
+The IV placement what most people fear the most.
+We work very hard to make this experience very easy and quick utilizing numbing spray and or anesthesia gasses to aid in the process.

 How long will the process take?

 This depend on what is being done.
 The surgeon or dentist controls this and you should discuss this with them.
-Our anesthesia time adds 15-30 minutes on the beginning and end of the procedure to allow for preoperative discussion and recovery.
+Our anesthesia time adds 30-45 minutes on the beginning and end of the procedure to allow for preoperative discussion and full recovery.

 How and when will the nurse anesthesiologist contact me?

-Your nurse anesthesiologist will contact you within 24-48 hours after you are schedule with the dental or surgeons office.
-This phone call will be made by a Prime Anesthesia associate and will review your medical history, inform you of what to expect and answer any questions you may have.
+Your nurse anesthesiologist will contact you a week or so prior to your scheduled appointment.
+If you would like to discuss the process with them sooner, feel free to reach out to us anytime.
+You will speak directly with a Prime Anesthesia associate and will review your medical history, inform you of what to expect and answer any questions you may have.